cferdinandi/vanilla-js-academy/content/_index.md

 I'm not a student.
 Any other discounts?
 : Yep.
 I've had a lot of helping getting where I am, and I want to pay it forward.
 If you're a member of an under-represented group in tech, you can get special pricing.
 [Learn more about discounts for under-represented groups in tech.](/underrepresented-group-discount/)

-Do you have a return policy?
+Do you have a refund policy?
 : Absolutely!
 If you’re not 100% satisfied with the Vanilla JS Academy, email me at {{<email params="subject=Vanilla%20JS%20Academy:%20Refund%20Request">}} within 30 days after the program starts and I’ll give you a full refund.

 After I sign up, how do I access the training program materials?